-When is the best time to prepare for a worse-case scenario in your organization?
+When is the best time to prepare for a worst-case scenario in your organization?

 You got it…before it happens.